Phantomkeks/ideapad/README.md

 - Adapt UI / clean CSS and bundle it // Remove black font color and set it to grey
 - Remove not needed functions and clean everything to a simple setup
 - Revert functionality
 - Built own draggable?
-HTML5 Draggalbe?
+HTML5 Draggable?
 - Clean Quasar components
 - Undo Redo function issue with check and uncheck in note detail